haihala/jsonpp/README.md

 string.

-`(import path)` works like include, except it assumes the contents of that file are more JSON++, so it parses that file.
+`(import path)` works like include, except it assumes the contents of that file are more jsonpp, so it parses that file.
 Somewhat similar output to `ref`.

 #### Conditionals